-Name of Issuing Entity of Securities Guaranteed by the Company for which this statement is Filed Title of Issue of Each Class of Securities Guaranteed Total Amount Guaranteed Outstanding Owned by Person for his Statement is Filed Nature of Guarantee Alliance Global Group Cayman Islands, Inc. by Alliance Global Group, Inc. US\$ 500.0 million, 7-year, 6.5% note listed in the Singapore Exchange Securities Trading Limited P 24,855,92 7,368 P 24,855,927,368 Guarantee of Principal and Interest
+Name of Issuing Entity of Securities Guaranteed by the Company for which this statement is Filed Title of Issue of Each Class of Securities Guaranteed Total Amount Guaranteed and Outstanding Amount Owned by Person for which this Statement is Filed Nature of Guarantee Alliance Global Group Cayman Islands, Inc. by Alliance Global Group, Inc. US\$ 500.0 million, 7-year, 6.5% note listed in the Singapore Exchange Securities Trading Limited P 24,855,927,368 P 24,855,927,368 Guarantee of Principal and Interest